 - Preheat oven to 180 degrees celsius

-- Place sweet potato and pumpkin on a lined baking tray, cover with coconut 1 tbsp coconut oil, sprinkle with salt, bake for 20-25 mins or until nicely caramalised.
+- Place sweet potato and pumpkin on a lined baking tray, cover with coconut 1 tbsp coconut oil, sprinkle with salt and veggie broth, bake for 20-25 mins or until nicely caramalised.

 - Meanwhile cook rice to packet instructions.